‘Dance Moms’ Abby Lee Miller Snaps Back At Maddie Ziegler, Fans Defend ALDC Guru

 Ziegler also dished her Dance Moms experience as a young cast including all the drama on and off the camera.

 “I was eight years old at the time, and there were cameramen following me around everywhere I went,” Ziegler wrote.
 “I would just ignore them and go about my business.
-Eventually, you feel a little exposed because yo”re on all the time.
+Eventually, you feel a little exposed because you’re on all the time.
 Your life is what the show is about, but you’re also trying to live it.
 I just wanted to dance; I didn’t want all the drama.”

 In addition, Ziegler confessed that she find some of their dance routines “weird or silly.”
 Although she was part of the said dance numbers, Maddie considered it as “inappropriate” for young kids who aspire to be a dancer.